natelindev/tsdav/docs/docs/webdav/davRequest.md

 depend on options, use `xml-js` to convert passed in json object into valid xml request, also use `xml-js` to convert received xml response into json object. if request failed, response-> raw will be raw response text returned from server.

+Multistatus responses without resource entries still return one result with the parsed `raw` payload, so callers can read collection metadata such as `raw.multistatus.syncToken`.
+Status codes are parsed even when the server omits the reason phrase.